cstremblay2000/Capstone_Project/README.md

 ## Description of attacks

 ### CAM overflow
-To perform a CAM overflow attack at the menu, select 1.
 The progam will prompt you for fields to populate the ARP packets with.
 The program will then perform a CAM Overflow attack so that the swtich may turn into a hub and you can see the traffic between devices.

 These values can also be configured with the `-d`, `-s`, and `-M` option flags.